Everyone wonders what happens after death at some point in their life.

 Bhagavad Gita.
 The dialogue between the princely warrior Arjuna

-and Lord Krishna, the Supreme Godhead before the onset of the Mahabharata
+and Lord Krishna, the Supreme Godhead before the onset outset of the Mahabharata

 Paralyzed by the fear of killing his kinsmen, friends and

-teachers in the opposite army, Arjuna decided not to fight putting
+teachers in the opposite army, Arjuna decided not to fight, putting aside

-aside his social duty as Kshatriya (warrior).
+his social duty as kshatriya (warrior).
 Krishna, who

-on the battlefield about His duties of being a warrior.
+on in the midst of the battlefield about his duties of being a warrior.
 The conversation

 moves to a series of questions and answers about metaphysical concepts

-such as soul, relationship with God, liberation, Karma Yoga
+such as the soul, one’s relationship with God, liberation, karma yoga

-( the principle of non-attached action), Gyaan Yoga (knowledge) and Bhakti Yoga (devotion).
+(the principle of non-attached action), jnana yoga (knowledge) and bhakti yoga (devotion).

 In translating the Gita, A. C. Bhaktivedanta Swami Prabhupada